-This week is stand up paddleboarding safety week, so to celebrate and make sure everyone's out on the water enjoying themselves safely, we thought we'd share a selection of our safety information including tips on how to paddleboard, technique, safety equipment and places to go!
+SUP safety is an important topic to understand.
+To make sure everyone's out on the water enjoying themselves safely, we thought we'd share a selection of our safety information including tips on how to paddleboard, technique, safety equipment and places to go!

 Stand up paddleboarder Marie Buchanan takes us through the basics, from introducing essential kit to getting on the water for a paddle.